Been here? Rate It!

 If you haven't been to the Goodman in several years then you may be surprised to find out that it no longer resides behind the Art Institute.
 It had to move because refurbishment of the old theatre was just too expensive.
 So they built a new theatre in the heart of the loop - actually, one building that houses two theatres.

-No ordinary transit system, the Elevated Lines (or L) is rated by the locals as one of the Seven Wonders of Chicago, greater even than the Sears Tower.
+No ordinary transit system, the Elevated Lines (or L) is rated by the locals as one of the Seven Wonders of Chicago, greater even than the Willis Tower.
 It's historic, distinctive, and downright noisy.
 The trains of the L clatter their way along the lines a little above head height, and the entire wrought iron structure that supports them rattles and clanks with it.

 The Loop is the oldest and most famous part of the system, and gives the title to the centre of the city which it encloses.
-The trains make their way from one rickety old station to the next, and give passengers great views from its elevated position of the busy streets of chicago and the amazing modern architecture within the Loop.
+The trains make their way from one rickety old station to the next, and give passengers great views from its elevated position of the busy streets of Chicago and the amazing modern architecture within the Loop.
 It's definitely worth the few dollars to be able to spend some time just sitting on the Loop and taking in the experience.

 And for me the system epitomised Chicago's friendliness, when the driver of the train took time out to open her window and ask the two confused tourists at the station if they needed any help.